**This post contains affiliate links

 How does it compare to the American Express Platinum benefits?

-The benefits of the American Express Platinum and the American Express Business Platinum Canada are nearly identical.
+The benefits of the American Express Platinum and the American Express Business Platinum Canada are similar, but there a few subtle differences.
 The major difference is the business benefits that come with the business card.

 The personal platinum card comes with an annual travel credit of $200, but it also has a higher annual fee of $699.
 The business platinum card comes with a 75,000 sign up bonus when using a referral as opposed to 60,000 with the personal platinum.
 To get the business bonus, you do need to spend $7,000 in the first three months compared to $5,000 with the personal platinum.